Johnny Furphy

 John William Furphy (born 8 December 2004) is an Australian professional basketball player for the Indiana Pacers of the National Basketball Association (NBA).
-He played college basketball for the Kansas Jayhawks.
-He was drafted by the San Antonio Spurs with the 35th overall pick in the 2024 NBA draft and later traded to the Indiana Pacers.
+He played college basketball for the Kansas Jayhawks, where he earned All-Big 12 Freshman Team honors.
+Furphy was selected 35th overall by the San Antonio Spurs in the second round of the 2024 NBA draft and was subsequently traded to the Pacers.
+He made his NBA debut during the 2024–25 NBA season and appeared in the 2025 NBA Finals.